Strasburg Rail Road Photo Shoot in Amish Country, Lancaster County

 near Ticket Booth at Strasburg Rail Road

-The site goes onto say, the two most visible differences of Amish life as compared to the rest of the world are the horse and buggy and the style of dress.
-The horse and buggy is the one most obvious example of restricted technology.
+The site goes on to say that the two most visible differences in Amish life compared to the rest of the world are the horse and buggy and the style of dress.
+The horse and buggy are the most apparent examples of restricted technology.
 In the minds of the Amish people, automobiles, televisions, and electricity tied to the power grid are temptations that weaken a close-knit community.

 Strasburg Rail Road